LiveBench/liveswebench-site/src/assets/Report.md

 5. Revert the application of the gold patch and generate a solution patch file using `git diff` During evaluation, the partial gold patch is applied prior to applying the agent's solution patch (i.e. prior to [step 4](#task-evaluation)).
 ### Autocomplete Task
 The autocomplete task evaluates the utility of inline completions in making small-scale changes to repository code.
 The difficulty of this task comes from the dependence of the changes on code from the rest of the current file or other files in the repository.
 This task simulates the most involved form of AI-assisted development, where a developer's code-writing ability is directly supplemented by the completion suggestions.
+We evaluate autocomplete in two modalities: prompted, where a natural-language prompt is placed as a comment in the line above where the code should be generated; and inline, where a portion of a line of code itself is pasted and the assistant must complete it.
+This provides us with a comprehensive understanding of each tool's capabilities.

 Task instances for this category were similarly extracted as the edit tasks, the major difference being the localization of changes to individual patch hunks rather than entire files.
 Specifically, patch hunks were filtered to remove any that did not include code changes, had non-contiguous additions, or more than 8 line additions, leaving only sets of few-line changes.

-Each hunk was then passed into an LM (Claude 3.5 Sonnet) to generate a specific description of the changes.
+For the prompted tasks, each hunk was then passed into an LM (Claude 3.5 Sonnet) to generate a specific description of the changes.
 Hunks and their prompts from the same original task were then grouped back together to create the task instances.
-This process left us with 41 autocomplete tasks with a total of 135 hunks to complete.
+This process left us with 41 prompted autocomplete tasks with a total of 128 hunks to complete.

+For the inline tasks, we filtered further to restrict the scope of modifications to just a few hunks (at most) within one file.
+We kept only hunks where we judged the changes to be feasible to reproduce given no information aside from variable and function names (and the broader context of the current file and other files in the codebase).
+For instance, we filtered out hunks that contained additions or modifications to string values like error messages, as there is no reasonable chance of an autocomplete model predicting the correct value.
+Grouping together by task left us with 29 inline autocomplete tasks with a total of 56 hunks to complete.

 The inference process is as follows:

 1. Setup the repository in baseline state
 2. Apply the gold patch, aside from the hunks to be completed
+	1. We additionally apply a "removal" patch, containing only the removals from the hunks to be completed, so that they do not influence the autocomplete model's predictions.
 3. Activate the tool and open the relevant files
-4. For each hunk to be completed:
+4. (Prompted Tasks) For each hunk to be completed:
 	1. Copy the generated autocomplete prompt and paste it as a comment in the line prior to where the additions should be
 	2. Press enter and tab until suggestions appear
 	3. While there are still still completion suggestions (up to a maximum of 5 acceptances), press tab to accept each suggestion and then enter to move to the next line
+5. (Inline Tasks) For each hunk to be completed, for each statement (e.g. variable assignment, function declaration, method call, conditional) addition from the gold patch:
+	1. Copy the beginning of the statement (e.g. up to the equals sign, first opening parenthesis, period, or bracket) and paste it at the correct line
+	2. Press tab to accept suggestions until there are no more
-5. Once all hunks have been processed, revert the gold patch application and generate the solution patch During evaluation, the gold patch (stripped of the autocomplete hunks) is applied prior to applying the solution patch.
+6. Once all hunks have been processed, revert the gold patch application and generate the solution patch During evaluation, the gold patch (stripped of the autocomplete hunks) is applied prior to applying the solution patch.

 In some cases, autocomplete models get stuck in loops of generating the same suggestions repeatedly.
 When this occurred, we kept only the first repetition of the suggestions.